Materials-Consortia/OPTIMADE/optimade.rst

 The header object MAY also contain the key:

-- :field:`"returned_range"`: Object.
+- :field:`"returned_ranges"`: Array of Object.
-  A `slice object`_ representing the range of data present in the response.
+  For dense data and sparse data of one dimensional list properties, the array contains a single element which is a `slice object`_ representing the range of data present in the response.
-  Once the client has encountered an end-of-data--marker (defined below), any data not covered by the encountered slices are to be assigned the value :val:`null`.
+  Once the client has encountered an end-of-data--marker, any data not covered by any of the encountered slices are to be assigned the value :val:`null`.
-  If the format is `"dense"` and :field:`returned_range` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data--marker or next-marker (defined below).
+  If the field :field:`"format"` is `"dense"` and :field:`"returned_ranges"` is omitted, then the client MUST assume that the data is a continuous range of data from the start of the array up to the number of elements given until reaching the end-of-data--marker or next-marker.
+  In the specific case of a hierarchy of list properties represented as a sparse multi-dimensional array, if the field :field:`"returned_ranges"` is given, it MUST contain one slice object per dimension of the multi-dimensional array, representing slices for each dimension that cover the data given in the response.

 The format of data lines of the response (i.e., all lines except the first and the last) depends on whether the header object specifies the format as :val:`"dense"` or :val:`sparse`.